huggingface/accelerate/docs/source/usage_guides/model_size_estimator.md

 ## Gradio Demos

-Below are a few gradio demos related to what is described below.
+Below are a few gradio demos related to what was described above.
 The first is the official Hugging Face memory estimation space, utilizing Accelerate directly:

 <div class="block dark:hidden">
 	<iframe